 For residential courses, the child and parents may be invited to visit the site prior to the visit to make the child familiar with procedures and to allay concerns.

 All teachers at Earl Soham school have responsibility for children with SEND in their class and are trained to support children with a wide range of needs.
 They will take advice from outside agencies to provide child-specific support for individual conditions.
 When necessary, SEND consultations are requested with the SEND Advisor to offer advice and support strategies.

 The SENDco is a qualified teacher and attends network meetings to share good practice and find out about the latest developments within SEND.
 The SENDco refers to outside agencies for additional expertise when required.

 Teaching Assistants receive regular training opportunities within school and also through courses.
 They are highly experienced and trained to support children with medical, physical, behavioural and learning needs.

-In supporting children with SEN, we adhere to the guidance detailed in the Equality Act 2010.
+In supporting children with SEND, we adhere to the guidance detailed in the Equality Act 2010.
 We have a number of lunch time and after school activities that all pupils are included in.
 Details of these are sent home each half term.
-Staff are trained in various aspects of SEN so that they understand the difficulties the child may face and can plan how best to support them in partaking in activities.
+Staff are trained in various aspects of SEND so that they understand the difficulties the child may face and can plan how best to support them in partaking in activities.
 We provide additional support so all pupils can be as fully involved as possible.
 Where appropriate, additional funding may be used to support families with the cost of trips and residential courses.